ecsyjs/ecsy/docs/manual/Getting-started.md

 };
 ```

-Once we are done defining our systems it is time to register them in one world so they get initialized and added to the default scheduler to execute them on each frame.
+Now let's register them in the world so they get initialized and added to the default scheduler to execute them on each frame.

 ```javascript
 world
   .registerSystem(MovableSystem)